pulumi/pulumi-awsx/specs/component-design.md

    awsinfra.ecs.Cluster helps simplify creating an aws Cluster by also automatically provisioning SecurityGroups for the user that can allow ingress/egress from the Cluster.
 When components automatically create resources on behalf of the user they should also:
+    * Expose those resources on the component so that they are avialable to the client.
     * Allow the user to pass in values for those resources explicitly.
     * Provide access to the defaults for those child resources through statics on the type.
 For example awsinfra.ecs.Cluster exposes defaultSecurityGroupIngress and defaultSecurityGroupEgress.
 This